cosmos/cosmos/whitepaper.md

 countless distributed applications for the EVM such as Augur (a prediction market) and TheDAO (an investment club).

-To date, however, all blockchains have suffered from a number of drawbacks, including their gross energy inefficiency, poor or limited performance, and immature governance mechanisms.
-What is needed is an architecture for a network of parallel blockchains that can work together in concert, while maintaining certain invariances (such as the total amount of coins) across these "shards" in a robust way.
-Yet, existing blockchain consensus algorithms based on proof-of-work have proven to be difficult (if not impossible) to scale in parallel.
-Existing scalability proposals such as payment channels allow for atomic cross-chain transactions, but do not allow for the transfer of coins from one chain to another.
+To date, however, these blockchains have suffered from a number of drawbacks, including their gross energy inefficiency, poor or limited performance, and immature governance mechanisms.
+A number of proposals have been made to scale Bitcoin's transaction throughput such as Segregated-Witness and BitcoinNG, but these are limited to vertical scaling, and thus are limited by the capacity of a single physical machine, lest we sacrifice the property of complete auditability.
+Lightning networks can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely, but are mostly suited for micropayments as it requires too much capital to be locked up.

+An ideal solution would be one that allows multiple parallel blockchains to interoperate while retaining their security properties, but so far this has been proven difficult, if not impossible, with proof-of-work.
+(Insert note about merged-mining).

-We present GnuClear, a novel blockchain network architecture that addresses all of these problems.
-The main GnuClear hub blockchain (as well as connected shards) are powered by Tendermint, which provides a high-performance, consistent, secure consensus engine, where strict accountability guarantees hold over the behaviour of malicious actors.
+Here we present GnuClear, a novel blockchain network architecture that addresses all of these problems.
+GnuClear is a network of many independent blockchains, called shards, that are connected by a central blockchain, called the hub.
+The hub and shards are powered by Tendermint core, which provides a high-performance, consistent, secure consensus engine, where strict accountability guarantees hold over the behaviour of malicious actors.
 The GnuClear hub is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
 The hub and shards of the GnuClear network communicate with each other via an inter-blockchain communication (IBC) protocol which is formalized here.
-The GnuClear hub utilizes IBC packets to move coins from one shard to another while maintaining the total amount of coins in the network.
+The GnuClear hub utilizes IBC packets to move coins from one shard to another while maintaining the total amount of coins in the network, thus isolating each shard from the failure of others.

-We hope that the GnuClear network can become inspiration for the future internet of blockchains.
+We hope that the GnuClear network can prove once and for all that blockchain based systems can scale as well as any other, and grow to become the foundation for the future internet of blockchains.

 ## Related Work ################################################################